PotcFdk/youtube-sync/README.md

 ### How can I keep my local copy up-to-date?
 Just re-do the three steps above:
-* Step 1 will download all missing videos that have been added to the channel since your last sync.
+* Section 1 will download all missing videos that have been added to the channel since your last sync.
 Old videos are left untouched and will stay in your local copy, even if they are deleted from the YouTube channel.
-* Step 2 will update all cached video metadata.
+* Section 2 will update all cached video metadata.
 If an old video has been taken down, the old metadata will be left untouched.
-* Step 3 will remove all symlinks and rebuild them using the title cache from step 2.
+* Section 3 will remove all symlinks and rebuild them using the title cache from step 2.
 This way, you will always have a directory where the videos have the most up-to-date video title in their file name.

 ## Usage